BilldarBagdar/C4Device_32StepSequencer/README.md

 <a href="https://github.com/markusschloesser/MackieC4_P3"> Markus Schloesser</a> as the script's USER mode.
 </p>
 <p>
 The integration is still in development, not necessarily ready for full release.
-But the current snapshot is stable enough to push to origin here.
 (If running on the same computer as a DAW like Live), the integration requires one more midi loopback port
 (on top of the two required for standalone sequencer operation) between Live's "C4 remote script" midi out and this patch's "C4 Midi In" port.
 Connections should flow like this
 </p>